Research

 Working Papers

-[9] Reserve, Risk Tolerance, and Fund Flows: with Woon Sau Leung, March 2023, update expected in H1 2024
+[9] Reserve, Risk Tolerance, and Fund Flows: with Woon Sau Leung, March 2023, new revision is expected in H2 2025

 • Repo Runs, Collateral, and Counterparty Institutions: 2016, SSRN Link